boazsegev/plezi/websocket chatroom.md

 Next we call the `listen` command - this command actually creates the service.

-The port anorexic uses by default is 3000 [http://localhost:3000/](http://localhost:3000/).
+The port plezi uses by default is 3000 [http://localhost:3000/](http://localhost:3000/).
 By not defining a port, we allowed ourselves to either use the default port (3000) or decide the port when we run our application (i.e. `./mychat.rb -p 8080`).

 ```ruby
 listen service_options